-On completion of the course you may choose to enter the profession by working in services for children or adults.
-Opportunities may also exist in social services departments, the private and independent sector, educational welfare, services such as guidance providing agencies, careers services and youth justice.
+Opportunities may also exist in Local Authority social care departments, the private and independent sector, educational welfare, services such as guidance providing agencies, careers services and youth justice.

 - Applicants from allied disciplines may be eligible to apply for entry onto specific modules.
 Please contact the course team to discuss your options.

-- Applicants must be a registered social worker with the Health and Care Professions Council (HCPC).
+- Applicants must be a registered social worker with Social Work England.